writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Find a Place to Meet (Sponsors)
 -------------------------------

-Start to ask companies you're close to: it could be your company, your friends' companies, etc.
+Start by asking companies you're close to: it could be your company, your friends' companies, etc.

 If it's not working, contact other tech companies in your town.
 Job boards, tech conferences websites, and other tech meetups are also a good way to start.
 If you're going to tech conferences, go to sponsor booths and ask them if they would be interested in sponsoring your meetup.